How to Plant and Grow Fruiting Pear Trees

 There are a handful of insects and other types of pests that may damage pear trees, including aphids, fruit worms (particularly the codling moth), mites, and scale.

-Deer love the fruit, rabbits may injure the saplings by eating the bark and young shoots, and voles may girdle the trunks.
+Deer take the fruit, rabbits chew bark and young shoots, and voles may girdle trunks.
+Tree guards or tree wrap applied in late fall addresses most of this.

 Disease